-Wargrave House School is a non-maintained special school that was established in 1971 for pupils who have an autistic spectrum disorder.
+Wargrave House School is an non-maintained special school that was established in 1971 for pupils who have an autistic spectrum disorder.
 During 2004 the school was officially granted status as a registered charity.

-A Board of Trustees, who has delegated powers to the Wargrave House Governing Body, manages the school; this is an independently elected body, which includes both staff and parental representation.
+The school is managed by a Board of Trustees, who have delegated powers to the Wargrave House Governing Body, this is an independently elected body which includes both staff and parental representation.
 This body is responsible for the day to day running of the school.
 The Board of Trustees having the ultimate responsibility for the strategic management of Wargrave House Ltd (the charitable company which owns the school).
-The school is approved by the DfES for a total of seventy-five (75) pupils, current places taken 70.
+The school is approved by the DfES for a total of sixty-eight (68) pupils.
 The whole school presents as a bright and modern facility with immediate evidence of a stimulating and warm environment.
 Classrooms cater for seven or eight pupils and lessons are structured on the Key Stage age-related attainment programme.
 Each class has a minimum of one teacher and two or three teaching support assistants.
 Residential provision exists for twenty (20) pupils on a weekly board basis, with part weekly boarding, respite and teatime care arrangements being considered according to need and individual circumstance.
 Residential facilities are divided between the main building with ten (10) bedrooms, seven single and three double, for thirteen (13) young people and the Lakeside Unit that provides six (6) single bedrooms and operates as the schools Post 16 Leavers Unit/Department.

-The staffing structure of the schools residential facility provides a Head of Care and Deputy Head of Care, two Team Leaders, one Senior Residential Care Officer and fourteen (14) Residential Care Workers.
-Waking night cover is provided in both Lakeside and the main school building by three (3) full time Residential Care Workers in the main building and one (1) Residential Care Worker in the Lakeside Unit.
+The staffing structure of the schools residential facility provides a Head of Care and Deputy Head of Care, two Team Leaders, one Senior Residential Care Officer and fourteen (14) Residential Social Workers.
+Waking night cover is provided in both Lakeside and the main school building by three (3) full time Residential Social Workers in the main building and one (1) Residential Social Worker in the Lakeside Unit.
 Direct support to families and carers is maintained by the schools full time Family Liaison Officer.
-The Head of Care and Deputy Principals' provide the out of hours managerial duty cover service.
+The Head of Care and Deputy Principals' provides out of hours managerial cover.